 1947-1979 change in real income of poorest 20 percent of population: 122 percent.

 Change of richest .01 percent: 29 percent.… Read More

-Amazon has quietly positioned itself at the center of a growing share of our daily activities and transactions, extending its tentacles across our economy, and with it, our lives.
-In this new report, we pull back the curtain on the company, and find that it’s at the center of increasing inequality and diminishing opportunity, and that it’s concentrating power in ways that endanger competition, community life, and democracy.
+Amazon has extended its tentacles across our economy.
+In this report, we pull back the curtain on the company, and find that it’s at the center of increasing inequality and diminishing opportunity, and that it’s concentrating power in ways that endanger competition, community life, and democracy.
 We also examine how public policy should address Amazon’s high costs.… Read More

 Recent comments by Mitt Romney, the probable Republican nominee for President all but guarantee the inequality issue will remain front and center this election year.
 When asked whether people who question the current distribution of wealth and power are motivated by “jealousy or fairness” Romney insisted, “I think it’s about envy.
 I think it’s about class … Read More

 America’s leaders are right.
 America is exceptional.
 But not in the way they assert.
 History has blessed America with unprecedented advantages, but we have not used them wisely.
 We are indeed number 1 among nations in many areas, but these are areas where being number 1 is a sign of failure, not success. … Read More

 The only effective answer to organized greed is organized labor.
 Thomas Donohue, Former President AFL-CIO In the early 1980s Ricardo Levins Morales, an artist and labor activist in Minneapolis designed a bumper sticker with a simple eight-word message, “From the people who brought you the weekend. “ Since then, he’s sold tens of thousands.
 In 2007 … Read More